tlorenzi/You-Dont-Know-JS/get-started/ch1.md

 ## Many Faces

 The term "paradigm" in programming language context refers to a broad (almost universal) mindset and approach to structuring code.
-Within a paradigm, there are myriad variations of style and form that distinguish programs, including countless different libraries and frameworks that leave their unique signature on any given code.

-But no matter what a program's individual style may be, the big picture divisions around paradigms are almost always evident at first glance of any program.

 Typical paradigm-level code categories include procedural, object-oriented (OO/classes), and functional (FP):

 * Procedural style organizes code in a top-down, linear progression through a pre-determined set of operations, usually collected together in related units called procedures.